Black Allan (horse): Bloodlines and offspring

-Black Allan's pedigree traced back to Justin Morgan, the foundation sire of the Morgan breed, on his dam's side and to Hambletonian 10, the foundation sire of the Standardbred on his sire's side.
+Black Allan's pedigree traced back to Justin Morgan (Figure), the foundation sire of the Morgan breed, on his dam's side; and to Hambletonian 10, the foundation sire of the Standardbred, on his sire's side.
+Through Figure, his dam could also trace her sire line back to the Byerly Turk, and her dam line back to the Godolphin Arabian, two of the foundational stallions of the Thoroughbred breed, as well as lesser-known Arabian and Barb foundational bloodstock.

+It is also through Figure that Black Allan's dam, Maggie Marshall, could trace her lineage back to the "Samuel Burt mare", recorded as a Thoroughbred and Narragansett Pacer cross by the Thoroughbred stallion "McCurdy's Young Wildair" (b.
+1771), in turn by Wildair, a bay English Thoroughbred stallion (b.
+1753) of the Godolphin Arabian line.
+Wildair was purchased by James De Lancey, a New York Loyalist, and imported from England to the American colonies in 1765; after 8 years standing at stud, Wildair was later resold to Edward Leedes of Yorkshire, England, in 1773.

+The De Lanceys bred Wildair to the "Peter De Lancey mare" - owned by James De Lancey's father - who, in turn, was sired by the Thoroughbred stallion True Briton out of a mare by the Thoroughbred stallion Telemachus (grandson of Flying Childers, by the Darley Arabian).
+The resulting foal was "McCurdy's Young Wildair", a colt who was sold to Scots-Irish judge and Patriot sympathizer George Grant McCurdy of Old Lyme, Connecticut, who bred the colt to his own Narragansett Pacer mare to produce the "Samuel Burt mare".

 Black Allan sired an estimated 111 foals.
 Three of his offspring, Roan Allen F-38, Merry Legs F-4, and Hunters Allen F-10, were given special registration numbers beginning in the designation F, which mark them as foundation bloodstock.
 Most of Black Allan's best offspring, including Roan Allen and Merry Legs, were produced from crosses on American Saddlebred mares, especially those from Denmark bloodlines.

 Due to Black Allan's influence and potency in passing his gait and conformation to his offspring, he was given registration number F-1 when the Tennessee Walking Horse Breeders' Association, the precursor to the Tennessee Walking Horse Breeders' and Exhibitors' Association, was formed in 1935.
-Today he is considered the foundation sire of the Tennessee Walking Horse breed, one of the few American breeds that names a single horse with this honor.
+Today, he is considered the foundation sire of the Tennessee Walking Horse breed, one of the few American breeds that names a single horse with this honor.